 The company that once admonished the world “Don’t Be Evil” not only removed that phrase as their main slogan, but has become a direct threat to freedom on an unprecedented scale.
 With the latest news that the feds are ordering Google to identify people by using “keyword warrants,” it’s never been more imperative to discover alternatives which preserve privacy and the free flow of information.

-Google has been at the center of attempting to enable the military-industrial complex by participating in AI weapons of war (Project Maven), over which some of their own employees resigned in protest, as well as various human rights violations regarding censorship in China.
+Google has also been at the center of attempting to enable the military-industrial complex by participating in AI weapons of war (Project Maven), over which some of their own employees resigned in protest, as well as various human rights violations regarding censorship in China.

-Please watch the video below with the founder of Presearch, Colin Pape, to discover the full range of this innovative new approach to taking back control over information.
+Please watch the video below with the founder of Presearch, Colin Pape, to discover the full range of this innovative approach to taking back control over information.
 As Colin mentions in the video, this is just the beginning for the many ways in which we need to boycott Google as they dominate search, e-mail, maps, video, operating system, news and more.
 Despite being fined billions for their practices, and even recently becoming part of a class action lawsuit for allegedly tracking users even while in Incognito mode, they still hold the #1 position.
 This needs to change.

 Provide, Protect and Profit from what’s coming!
 Get a free issue of Counter Markets today.